Hit by a truck driver? Here’s what you need to know.

 What Makes Trucking Accidents Different for Those Who Are Injured?

-If you’re injured in an accident with a large truck, the path to potential compensation for your injuries is a bit different because interstate commercial carriers are subject to more rules and oversight, and there may be more information available than you know.
-These can provide evidence that strengthen your claim:
+For truck accident victims, the path to potential compensation for your injuries is a bit different because interstate commercial carriers are subject to more rules and oversight, and there may be more information available than you know.
+These can provide evidence that strengthen your truck accident claim:

 - Driving logs must be kept by commercial truck drivers, as they are limited in the number of hours they can drive within a certain span of time.
 If they’ve exceeded that limit, they could be suffering from fatigue.

-- Cargo logs are required, and these help ensure the vehicle is not overloaded.
-An overloaded trailer can cause brake failure, leading to a collision.
+- Cargo logs are required, and help ensure the vehicle is not overloaded.
+An overloaded trailer can suffer brake failure, leading to a truck crash.
 Overloaded trailers are also more prone to tipping under certain conditions.

-- Employer and driver records, such as drug test results, citations and other information may point to a pattern of behavior.
+- Trucking company and truck driver records, such as drug test results, citations, and other information may point to a pattern of behavior.
 They can also include things like background checks, level of experience with a given rig, training, professional certifications, and so on.

 - Black box data from the vehicle’s onboard data recorder will have vital information about a truck crash that simply may not be available in typical car accidents.
 Most people do not realize that these devices exist and are recording data at the time a collision happens, including vehicle speed.
-This data can be invaluable in building your case.
+This data can be invaluable in building your truck accident case.

 This will seem like a lot to remember, but you don’t have to.
-An experienced trucking accident attorney is going to know what to look for, and how to try and get it.
-Even something as obvious as the damage to your vehicle may give an experienced attorney a clue as to what to look for in order to strengthen your case.
-An attorney is also going to know the regulations that are in play, and there are many.
+An experienced truck accident lawyer will know what to look for, and how to try and get it.
+Even something as obvious as the damage to your vehicle may give an experienced attorney a clue as to what to look for to strengthen your case.
+An attorney will also know the regulations that are in play, and there are many.

 Trucking is regulated by both the federal and state government in different ways.
 The Federal Motor Carrier Safety Administration is the federal regulatory body.
-The South Carolina Department of Transportation and South Carolina Department of Motor Vehicles also have rules that must be followed.
+The South Carolina Department of Transportation and the South Carolina Department of Motor Vehicles also have rules that must be followed.
 If rules were broken, that could strengthen your truck accident claims.
-The bottom line is that an experienced truck accident attorney is going to have a better chance at building a strong case for you than you likely would on your own.[ Back to Top ]
+The bottom line is that an experienced South Carolina truck accident lawyer will have a better chance at building a strong truck accident case for you than you likely would on your own.[ Back to Top ]

 There Is Probably More Than One Insurance Company Involved in a Trucking Accident

-Another distinct feature of a truck collision is that there may be several insurers involved.
-In a typical car wreck, there might be two – the companies insuring either driver.
-A commercial carrier may have policies from different insurers to cover the company, the driver, the cab (or semi), the trailer, and even the cargo.
+Another distinct feature of tractor trailer accidents is that there may be several insurers involved.
+In a typical passenger vehicle wreck, there might be two – the companies insuring either driver.
+An accident involving a commercial vehicle may have policies from different insurers to cover the company, the driver, the cab (or semi), the trailer, and even the cargo.

 THE BAD NEWS: The more insurers who are involved, the more they can try to pass the buck – and the responsibility for paying compensation – off to each other.
-It also means that, after an injury, multiple insurance companies may call you.
+It also means that, after a truck accident injury, multiple insurance companies may call you.
 Rather, their adjusters will call you.
 This brings up an important tip:

 After seeking the medical care you need, the easy answer is to speak to an experienced truck accident attorney as soon as possible to help you gather information and deal with the insurance company (or companies).

 Adjusters work for the insurance company, not for you.
-One of their jobs is to reduce the insurance companies’ costs to the lowest possible amount.
-It’s not personal, it’s just how insurance companies make money.
-But you have to remember that they are not working for you.
+One of their jobs is to reduce the insurance companies’ costs in truck accident cases to the lowest possible amount.
+It’s not personal to them.
+It’s just how insurance companies make money.
+That’s why personal injury lawyers exist – we fight for you.

 At the Law Offices of James Scott Farrin, we work on a contingency fee arrangement.2 That is another way of saying that, in our case, a South Carolina truck accident attorney’s fee is based on a percentage of the gross recovery.
-A case may have fees and costs associated with it, but there is no hourly or flat fee charged by the firm, and no retainer.
+A case may have fees and costs associated with it, but there is no hourly or flat fee charged by the firm and no retainer.
 If you do not recover monetary compensation from your commercial truck accident claim, there is no attorney’s fee.

 Contact the Law Offices of James Scott Farrin

 Give the Law Offices of James Scott Farrin a call at 1-866-900-7078 for a free case evaluation.
 We’ll listen to you, analyze your situation, and evaluate your claim.
 You can also chat with us live, right now, or contact us online if that’s easier.
 Don’t hesitate to get in touch.
-If you’ve been injured in a trucking accident, time is not on your side, and neither is the trucking company or its insurers!
+If you’ve been injured in a truck accident, time is not on your side, and neither is the trucking company or its insurers!
 Consult with a South Carolina truck accident lawyer as soon as possible.